We decided to leave AWS

 I’ve always been using AWS for hosting from simple prototypes to critical B2B systems.
 Thanks to its incredible catalog of products, almost all needs are covered.

-For past adventures, I mostly use third-party email delivery services like Postmark, SendGrid, SES, etc. Unfortunately their pricing models are based on the number of emails, which are not compatible with the unlimited forwards/sends that SimpleLogin offers.
-In addition, we want SimpleLogin to be easily self-hosted and its components fit on a single server.
+For past adventures, I mostly use third-party email delivery services like Postmark, SendGrid, SES, etc. Unfortunately, their pricing models are based on the number of emails, which are not compatible with the unlimited forwards/sends that SimpleLogin offers.
+Also, we want SimpleLogin to be easily self-hosted and its components fit on a single server.
 For these reasons, we decide to run our MTA (Mail Transfer Agent) on EC2 directly.

 I naively believed that would work as AWS is after all a VPS hosting service and everything can be run on EC2.
 As it turns out, we ended up spending way too much time and effort to have our EC2 instances handle email delivery correctly:

 Setting up PTR (or rDNS) record on AWS is only achievable via a request ticket and requires several exchanges.
 In comparison, on UpCloud (our current cloud provider) this could be done directly on the dashboard.